This project looks for quick, cost-effective and reliable methods for measuring soil fertility in situ using portable VNIR spectroscopy.

 To date, soil characteristics have been determined primarily by conventional laboratory analysis – a reliable but complex process.
 The need therefore exists for simpler methods which still show the spatial variability of soil fertility.
 A greater knowledge of soil characteristics at plot level will ensure better protection of soil fertility.

 An alternative method to conventional laboratory analysis is VNIR (visible near-infrared) spectroscopy.
-This quick and cost-effective method is still in development, however, and not yet ready for use in practice.
+This quick and cost-effective method has not been ready for use in practice so far.

 The main aim of this project is to test whether portable VNIR spectroscopy devices can be used to measure various physical and chemical soil properties such as humus content, soil texture and nutrient content quickly and cost-effectively.
 This method would enable much more data to be obtained on spatial and temporal changes in soil fertility.
 Such knowledge will then help farmers to optimise soil management.